« Back to Vacations

 Off to the Five Lakes District

-Our first stop today is the Imperial Palace Plaza from where the two bridges that form the entrance to the inner grounds of the Imperial Palace can be viewed.
-We'll have the opportunity to explore the leafy Imperial Palace East Gardens before continuing our city tour.
-At the Tokyo National Museum browse collections of Japanese art, then continue to the Ginza district where you'll learn how to make sushi with a professional sushi chef.
-Venture to the Five Lakes District next, keeping a keen eye out for the UNESCO-listed Mt.
-Fuji which dominates the landscape.
+Your first stop today is the Imperial Palace Plaza, where you can view the two bridges that form the entrance to the inner grounds of the Imperial Palace.
+You'll have the opportunity to explore the leafy Imperial Palace East Gardens before continuing your city tour.
+At the Tokyo National Museum, browse collections of Japanese art, then continue to the Ginza district to learn the art of sushi-making with a professional sushi chef.
+Next, venture to the Five Lakes District, keeping a keen eye out for the UNESCO-listed Mt.
+Fuji, which dominates the landscape.

 Hotel: Fuji Marriott Yamanakako